For Men Only (1952 film)

 For Men Only is a 1952 American film noir directed by Paul Henreid about hazing on college campuses.
 Henreid also starred in the film alongside Margaret Field and Kathleen Hughes.
 The film was distributed by the independent Lippert Pictures.
 It was the film debut of Russell Johnson.
 It was also known by the alternative title of The Tall Lie.

 Plot

-Tough college student Tod Palmer (Robert Sherman) patiently suffers increasingly severe hazing at the hands of sadistic Ky Walker (Russell Johnson) while pledging a fraternity at Wake College.
+Tough college student Tod Palmer patiently suffers increasingly severe hazing at the hands of sadistic Ky Walker while pledging a fraternity at Wake College.
 Attempting to bring the ritual initiation abuses to the authorities' attention, Tod accidentally dies after fleeing from the angry fraternity brothers.
-Medical professor Dr. Stephen Brice (Paul Henreid) then tries to end the practice of hazing, determined to obtain justice for one of his best students.
+Medical professor Dr. Stephen Brice then tries to end the practice of hazing, determined to obtain justice for one of his best students.